 Equality Texas works to secure full equality for lesbian, gay, bisexual, transgender, and queer Texans through political action, education, community organizing, and collaboration.

-Equality Texas organizes the “All in for Equality” lobby day during the Texas legislative session and works with coalition partners to defeat anti-LGBTQ legislation.
+Equality Texas organizes the “All in for Equality” lobby day during the Texas legislative session and works with coalition partners to defeat anti-LGBTQIA+ legislation.

 Black Trans Advocacy Coalition (BTAC)